What Happens as Bitcoin's Block Subsidy Approaches Zero?

 The hard cap of 21 million

 Bitcoin will only ever have 21 million coins — a limit baked into the code from day one.
-New coins enter only as block rewards, and because that reward halves every four years, the flow of new supply shrinks toward zero on a known schedule.
-We're already past 19.8 million mined.
+New coins enter only as block rewards, and because that reward halves roughly every four years (every 210,000 blocks), the flow of new supply shrinks toward zero on a known schedule.1 More than 19.8 million have been mined as of 2026.

 When is the last coin mined?

-Around the year 2140.
-The halvings make each new batch of coins smaller and smaller until the reward rounds below the smallest unit (a satoshi, one hundred-millionth of a bitcoin) and effectively reaches zero.
-The very last whole coins are released agonizingly slowly in the final decades — but the practical scarcity is felt long before then.
+Around the year 2140.2 The halvings make each new batch of coins smaller and smaller until the reward rounds below the smallest unit (a satoshi, one hundred-millionth of a bitcoin) and effectively reaches zero.
+The very last whole coins are released agonizingly slowly in the final decades1 — but the practical scarcity is felt long before then.

 How miners get paid after that

 Miners are paid two ways: the block subsidy (new coins) and transaction fees (paid by users to get included).
 As the subsidy fades, fees become the whole reward.
-The idea is that by 2140 Bitcoin handles enough valuable transactions that fees alone fund the security.
-Today fees are usually a small slice; over time they're designed to take over.
+The expectation is that fees will come to fund security as the subsidy fades, but whether transaction fees alone will be sufficient is an open, actively debated question, not a guarantee.2 Today fees are usually a small slice of the reward.

 Will mining still be worth it?

 That's the long-term question.
 As long as people value moving and settling bitcoin, they'll pay fees to do it, and miners will compete for those fees exactly as they compete for the subsidy now.
-The same proof-of-work, the same lottery — just funded by fees instead of fresh coins.
-For a solo miner, a block you find will simply pay you its fees instead of new coins.
+It would be the same proof-of-work, funded by fees instead of fresh coins.
+Whether mining stays profitable is not guaranteed — it depends on fees, difficulty, energy cost, and price.
+For a solo miner, a block you find would simply pay its fees instead of new coins.

 Why the cap is the whole point